brunokoga/Montevideo/ultimateCampaign_dir/downtime/roomsAndTeams.md

 Whether a unit generates its listed capital depends on your intentions for the building or organization, and should follow common sense.
 For example, if you construct a building with a Bar, Common Room, and Kitchen, you might want to use it as a tavern or a headquarters for your adventuring party.
 If it's a tavern, it's open to the public and generates capital.
 Otherwise, it's a private building and doesn't generate capital because it's used by only you and your friends.
 If you start your own cult with Acolytes and Priests, you might decide they sell healing and generate income.
 If your thieves' guild has Acolytes, you might decide they only heal members of your guild, and therefore don't generate income.

 If you intend for your building or organization to generate capital, you must explain to the GM how it does so.
-You can change the purpose of your building or organization (for example, renovating an old military barracks into an inn or turning your greedy cult into a generous one) and in doing so change the capital it generates.
+You can change the purpose of your building or organization (for example, renovating an old military barracks into an inn or turning your greedy cult into a generous one and in doing so change the capital it generates.
 You should choose one idea and stick to it, however, as a business that's open to the public on an irregular basis makes less money, as does a business that frequently changes its purpose.
 The GM might reduce the capital buildings generate in such situations.

 Sitting Room

 **Earnings** Influence +4

-**Benefit** bonus on [Bluff](skills/bluff#_bluff), [Diplomacy](skills/diplomacy#_diplomacy), [Intimidate](skills/intimidate#_intimidate), [Knowledge](skills/knowledge#_knowledge) (local), and [Perform](skills/perform#_perform) checks
+**Benefit** bonus on [Bluff](skill_dir/bluff#_bluff, [Diplomacy](skill_dir/diplomacy#_diplomacy, [Intimidate](skill_dir/intimidate#_intimidate, [Knowledge](skill_dir/knowledge#_knowledge) (local, and [Perform](skill_dir/perform#_perform) checks

 **Create** 12 Goods, 12 Labor (480 gp); **Time** 24 days

 **Size** 6—10 squares

 This is a room used for meeting and entertaining in a relaxed, comfortable setting, such as a den, dining room, or smoking room.
-It has furnishings appropriate to its function (chairs for a sitting room, table and chairs for a dining room, and so on).
-By spending an hour conversing with guests in a social manner, the host of the room gains a +1 bonus on [Bluff](skills/bluff#_bluff), [Diplomacy](skills/diplomacy#_diplomacy), [Intimidate](skills/intimidate#_intimidate), [Knowledge](skills/knowledge#_knowledge) (local), and [Perform](skills/perform#_perform) checks to influence or learn about those guests for the next 24 hours.
+It has furnishings appropriate to its function (chairs for a sitting room, table and chairs for a dining room, and so on.
+By spending an hour conversing with guests in a social manner, the host of the room gains a +1 bonus on [Bluff](skill_dir/bluff#_bluff, [Diplomacy](skill_dir/diplomacy#_diplomacy, [Intimidate](skill_dir/intimidate#_intimidate, [Knowledge](skill_dir/knowledge#_knowledge) (local, and [Perform](skill_dir/perform#_perform) checks to influence or learn about those guests for the next 24 hours.

 Sports Field